What LSAT Score do I Need to Get into Stanford Law School?

-The short answer is that you need an LSAT score somewhere in the range of 168-173 to get in to Stanford Law School.
+The short answer is that you need an LSAT score somewhere in the range of 168-173 to get into Stanford Law School.
 That is the published range of their 25th percentile to 75th percentile scores last year, meaning that 25% of there students had an LSAT score at or below 168, and 25% had an LSAT score at or above a 173.
-The rest fell in to the middle.
-Along with the GPA here are numbers for students admitted to Stanford 2013:
+The rest fell into the middle.
+Along with the GPA here are numbers for students admitted to Stanford in 2017:

 “If your LSAT is your weak piece, then every other aspect in your file must be strong in order for us to say that the LSAT should lessen in importance.
 If your LSAT is strong but your personal statement is poorly written and there is no evidence that you’ve taken any courses where serious writing was required, your file may not get very far.”
 (Source)

-The common belief among many applicants is that discovering the cure for a serious disease or writing a Booker prize winning novel, along with having a good GPA and LSAT, might be enough to guarantee you admission to Stanford Law.
-While this is obviously somewhat of an exaggeration, the point is that there has to be something about you to gain admittance to Stanford Law.
-I wish that I could quantify exactly what this certain something is for future applicants but perhaps that is best left to the Associate Dean of Admissions, Faye Deal:
+The common belief among many applicants is that discovering the cure for a serious disease or writing a Booker prize-winning novel, along with having a good GPA and LSAT, might be enough to guarantee you admission to Stanford Law.
+While this is somewhat of an exaggeration, the point is that there has to be something about you to gain admittance to Stanford Law.
+I wish that I could quantify precisely what this particular something is for future applicants but perhaps that is best left to the Associate Dean of Admissions, Faye Deal:

-Being an interesting person is going to help at any law school, but Stanford more than any other school can really claim to look beyond the numbers and take the whole person in to .
-The proof of this is in the numbers: because Stanford is an incredibly desirable school (A top 3 school in a place with some of the nicest weather on Earth!) it could easily have the LSAT 25th/75th of Harvard or even better, yet it choose not to.
+Being an interesting person is going to help at any law school, but Stanford more than any other school can claim to look beyond the numbers and take the whole person into account.
+The proof of this is in the numbers: because Stanford is an incredibly desirable school (A top 3 school in a place with some of the nicest weather on Earth!) it could easily have the LSAT 25th/75th of Harvard or even better, yet it chooses not to.

 For more of Faye Deal’s glosses on SLS admissions check out her posts at the SLS Admissions Blog